How to nomad America, 6 myths busted, starting with vanlife

 One common way of managing costs is renting directly from property management companies and either furnishing a small studio yourself or paying for a service like Fernish to rent furniture for a monthly fee.

-Another popular method of lowering costs is to spend time in low cost of living areas (LCOLs).
+Another popular method of lowering costs is to spend time in low-cost-of-living areas (LCOLs).
 Some of these areas are next to some of the country’s greatest wilderness.
-I loved my time in South Dakota, all the while I was paying half of the rent that I paid in my “normal” life in LA.
+I loved my time in South Dakota and all the while I was paying half of the rent that I paid in my “normal” life in Los Angeles, CA.

 Myth #5 – Nomading is scary